ms1450/ms1450.github.io/_posts/2022-11-30-Human-Aspect-Of-Ransomware.markdown

 tags: [Ransomware, Extortion, Cryptocurrencies, Societal Responsibility]
 image:
   path: '/assets/img/headers/ransomware.webp'
-  alt: DALL-E Image captures the ominous and threatening nature of a ransomware attack.
+  alt: DALL-E Image of Ransomware created using small geometric shapes in a monochrome design on a black background.
 ---

 ## Introduction

 In its very fundamental form, ransomware is malicious software that obstructs the workings of a machine or a user’s access to data and its programs until a demand is fulfilled.
 This demand is usually the victim’s money as a ransom, and their devices are held as hostages by the attackers.
 However, the attackers can ask their victims for anything besides money, such as spreading the malware to other machines, revealing sensitive information they might be privy to, or even disclosing their attack publicly to humiliate the victims.
 Other malware, like viruses or remote access tools, might try to hide its tracks and stay within the network for as long as possible, collecting information and causing indirect disruptions.

 > Ransomware’s main objective is to hold the victim’s machine hostage and demand a ransom to get the victim’s attention; the ransomware is as loud and apparent as possible.
 {: .prompt-info }

 While the goal of ransomware is to extort a victim, there are four types of ransomware malware: scare, lock, crypto, and wipe.
 Scare ransomware is malicious software that claims to detect a virus or an issue on your computer; it then asks you to pay the attackers to resolve the problem.
 While some Scare ransomware flood the computer screen with pop-up alerts without modifying or deleting files, others might lock the victim’s device.
 The Lock ransomware locks the user out of their device, making it inaccessible.
 The lock screen displays information like the attacker’s payment address, their ransom demand, and sometimes a clock that is counting down to instill a sense of urgency for the victims to act.
 Besides making the device inaccessible, the Wipe ransomware starts erasing random software and files from the machine.
 This forces their victims to act fast to get as much of their data back as possible.
 Lastly, the Crypto ransomware encrypts the data on a machine.
 This way, even though the victim can access their computer, they cannot work or open any of their files without a decryption key, which the attackers provide if they are paid their ransom.

 > Crypto ransomware is one of the most well-known, familiar, and dangerous types of ransomware and is primarily what we think of when we talk about ransomware today.
 {: .prompt-info }